 - Single column text: Baseline performance

-- Multi-column: 2-5% accuracy reduction from segmentation errors
+- Multi-column: more segmentation errors

 3. Language and Character Set